simeononsecurity/simeononsecurity.ch/content/articles/cybersecurity-career-coding-opportunities/index.en.md

 ## Conclusion

-## Embarking on a Fulfilling Cybersecurity Career
+## starting a Fulfilling Cybersecurity Career

 In a nutshell, venturing into the realm of **cybersecurity** doesn't mandate coding prowess.
-The landscape offers a tapestry of roles, accommodating both technical and non-technical aspirants. **Analytical prowess** and **problem-solving** form the bedrock of non-technical roles, fostering talents like **Cyber Defense Analysts** and **Security Consultants**.
+The landscape offers a tapestry of roles, accommodating both technical and non-technical aspirants. **Analytical prowess** and **problem-solving** form the bedrock of non-technical roles, building talents like **Cyber Defense Analysts** and **Security Consultants**.

 Conversely, for those who revel in coding's artistry, an array of technical roles beckons. **Cybersecurity Engineers**, **Ethical Hackers**, and **Digital Forensics Analysts** form a vanguard against cyber threats.